nicealias/disk-partition-units/README.md

 # disk-partition-units
 A units chart for size in disk partitioning and file tools.
 For those moments when a megabyte is not a mebibyte, Linux or otherwise.

+Have you ever been in that situation where you created a 200 GB partition during an installation and later found that it's actually 186 GiB when using a file manager or other command-line (shell) tools?

 * GiB refers to the traditional binary unit (2^n), commonly denoted GB in the past, also known as IEC unit
 * GB refers to the newer but confusing decimal unit (10^n), adopted by millennials, also known as SI (ISO) unit